Concentrations

 - The Clinician-Educator Concentration aims to provide interested residents with formal training in medical education through a structured curriculum on educational principles and the opportunity to work on a scholarly project.

-- Residents accepted into the concentration will have the opportunity to attend didactics focused on educational principles during the first few months of PGY-3, participate in monthly concentration meetings (including Teaching Labs which are opportunities to try out new educational strategies while getting direct and immediate feedback on your teaching), design and complete a scholarly project that meets an identified educational need (such as developing a new curriculum, improving an existing didactic series, creation of an online lecture series, or publication of a book or other educational aid), give a capstone Grand Rounds presentation on a topic of their choosing, and engage in educational activities in the medical school and residency.
+- Residents accepted into the Concentration will have the opportunity to attend didactics focused on educational principles during the first few months of PGY-3, participate in monthly Concentration meetings (including Teaching Labs which are opportunities to try out new educational strategies while getting direct and immediate feedback on your teaching), design and complete a scholarly project that meets an identified educational need (such as developing a new curriculum, improving an existing didactic series, creation of an online lecture series, or publication of a book or other educational aid), give a capstone Grand Rounds presentation on a topic of their choosing, and engage in educational activities in the medical school and residency.

-- Residents in the concentration will also have the opportunity to be paired with a clinician-educator faculty member for regular mentorship and career guidance.
+- Residents in the Concentration will also have the opportunity to be paired with a clinician-educator faculty member for regular mentorship and career guidance.

 Neuromodulation Concentration